twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/onepasswordDetailsFields.md

 If there is no valid session in the environment, by default you will be interactively prompted to sign in.

-!!! info

-    For 1Password CLI 1.x, the map is indexed by each field's `designation`.

 The output from `op` is cached so calling `onepasswordDetailsFields` multiple times with the same *uuid* will only invoke `op` once.
 If the optional *vault-uuid* is supplied, it will be passed along to the `op get` call, which